plone/guillotina/docs/source/developer/render.md

 Guillotina has a rendering framework to be able to dynamically handle multiple request Accept headers.

-Out of the box, Guillotina only supports `application/json`, `text/html` and `text/plain`.
+Out of the box, Guillotina only supports `application/json`, `text/html` and `text/plain` dynamic response types.
+Streaming and web socket type responses are also supported but are not handled by the dyanamic rendering framework.
-If no acceptable content type is found, Guillotina defaults to sending out `application/json`.

 ## Customizing responses